whitesource/log4j-detect-distribution/README.md

 * CVE-2021-45046
 * CVE-2021-44228

-It provides the exact path — both to direct or indirect dependencies, along with the fixed version for speedy remediation
+It provides the exact path to direct and indirect dependencies, along with the fixed version for speedy remediation.

 The supported packages managers are: